How does UV light kill germs?

 Germ-killing Light Targets the DNA & RNA of Microbes

 DNA & RNA is the genetic material that makes up all living organisms, controlling their growth, development, functioning and reproduction.
-UV light produces electromagnetic energy that can destroy the ability of microorganisms to reproduce and by causing photo-chemical reactions in nucleic acids (DNA & RNA).
+UV light produces electromagnetic energy that can destroy the ability of microorganisms to reproduce by causing photo-chemical reactions in nucleic acids (DNA & RNA).
 The ultraviolet energy triggers the formation of specific thymine or cytosine dimers in DNA and uracil dimers in RNA, which causes inactivation of microbes by causing mutations and/or cell death and failure to reproduce.

 Broad Spectrum of Light Optimizes Effects